'Stopping Haaland the same as stopping Benteke' - Chelsea goalkeeper Mendy not daunted by new Man City signing | Goal.com

 Editors' Picks

-Chelsea will take on Manchester City in January 2023.
-Before that, the keeper will be travelling to Qatar to take part in the 2022 World Cup.

-However, since Norway has not qualified for the marquee event, Haaland will remain fresh and will look to fire on all cylinders once the Premier League restarts post the World Cup break.
+However, since Norway have not qualified for the marquee event, Haaland will remain fresh and will look to fire on all cylinders once the Premier League restarts post the World Cup break.

 Mendy is ready for the challenge and will not give the Norwegian any extra attention for all the bells and whistles.